oliverturner/portify/docs/background.md

 Portify v1 was built to explore two technologies I wanted to learn: [Svelte](https://svelte.dev) and [Architect](https://arc.codes/docs/en/guides/get-started/quickstart); having built up some experience with them, I wanted to take another run at the project without the burden of past mistakes.
 Ground-up rewrites aren't usually a practical (or desirable) option in professional development, so I'm relishing the opportunity that a personal project gives me to build on simpler foundations.

 ## Same type safety, less overhead
 I _really_ like TypeScript.
-The type system and tooling are a wonderful development boosters, so that's what Portify v1 was written in... but the rewrite has also presented the opportunity to investigate whether JSDoc is sufficient to bring the benefits of TS - hinting, autocompletion, checking, etc - to a pure JS application without The Overhead.
+The type system and tooling are a wonderful development boosters, so that's what Portify v1 was written in... but the rewrite presented the opportunity to investigate whether JSDoc is sufficient to bring the benefits of TS - hinting, autocompletion, checking, etc - to a pure JS application without The Overhead.

 ## "The Overhead"?
 Real talk: as fans of TS we tend to gloss over the incidental complexity that writing .ts files brings with it: